 For more information hiking past Third Beach visit the South Coast Beach Route page.

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace guidelines during your stay to protect vegetation and other park resources.
 Camp in established sites or on sand to prevent damage to vegetation.